gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 ##### 2.3.2.4.
 With Reference (R)

-If the quizzer calls for the “with reference” subtype (or simply “reference”), the QM requires the quizzer provide a full reference including book, chapter, and verse number to be counted correct.
+If the quizzer calls for the “with reference” subtype, the QM requires the quizzer provide a full reference including book, chapter, and verse number to be counted correct.
 The QM only considers the first full reference the quizzer provides.

 ##### 2.3.2.5.
 Add a Verse (A)

-If the quizzer calls to “add a verse” (or simply “add”), the single verse source is expanded by 1 additional verse, the immediate next verse.
+If the quizzer calls to “add a verse”, the single verse source is expanded by 1 additional verse, the immediate next verse.
 It is invalid for a quizzer to call “add a verse” for the last verse in any book.
 If the quizzer additionally calls for “with reference”, the reference they provide must contain both verses.

 #### 2.3.3.
 Type Matrix